 Cost of Care Calculator

-In 2019, the average hourly rate of non-medical, in-home care statewide in Kansas is $20.00.
-The cities of Lawrence and Topeka have average hourly rates under the state average at $18.00 to $19.00.
-Wichita and Manhattan-Junction City have the highest hourly rates, which are between $22.00 and $22.50.
+Per Genworth’s 2019 Cost of Care Survey, in 2020, the average hourly rate of non-medical, in-home care statewide in Kansas is $21.00.
+The city of Lawrence has an average hourly rate under the state average at $19.50.
+Topeka has an hourly rate slightly above the statewide average at $21.75.
+Wichita and Manhattan-Junction City have the highest hourly rates, which are between $22.50 and $24.00.
 In-home health care is another option for elderly care in Kansas and provides a higher degree of care.
-This service is provided by health care professionals and generally costs $1.00 to $1.50 more per hour than does non-medical, in-home care.
+This service is provided by health care professionals and generally costs $1.00 more per hour than does non-medical, in-home care.

-Adult day care in Kansas, as of 2019, runs residents an average of $81 / day.
-Unlike with the cost of assisted living, there is a large variance in cost, depending on the geographic location in which one resides.
-Throughout the state, the average daily cost can be anywhere between $66 and $106.
-The most affordable adult day care can be found in Manhattan-Junction City, with an average cost of $66 / day.
-Lawrence and Wichita are just over the statewide average at $88 to $89 / day.
-The most expensive adult day care is found in Topeka, at an average of $106 / day.
+Adult day care in Kansas, according to Genworth’s Cost of Care Survey 2019, as of 2020, runs residents an average of $80 / day.
+Throughout the state, the average daily cost can be anywhere between $75 and $98.
+The most affordable adult day care can be found in Manhattan-Junction City, with an average cost of $75 / day.
+Topeka is just over the statewide average at $83 / day.
+The most expensive adult day care is found in Wichita and Lawrence, at an average of $91 - $98 / day.

 Medicaid is a health care program for low-income residents and is a joint partnership between the federal government and the state.
 While the federal government sets the parameters for the program, the state administers the program as they see fit within the given parameters.
 In Kansas, Medicaid is called KanCare, which is a managed care program for all Medicaid recipients throughout the state.
 Through this program, nursing home care is covered, in addition to some in-home personal care assistance.